 Propagate it at will, it’s very easy.
-You can prepare cuttings over the summer (August), but if you let Nature do its part, it’s even easier!
+You can prepare cuttings over the summer (August), but if you let nature do its part, it’s even easier!
 Ridge up some earth around the base.
 The base of each stem will sprout roots.
 You can them detach them from the mother plant and settle them elsewhere.
-It’s always good to have a few ridged stems at hand, because thanks to its abundant persistent flowering, all your friends will ask you for a shoot!
+It’s always good to have a few stems where you’ve stacked soil up around at hand, because thanks to its abundant persistent flowering, all your friends will ask you for a shoot!

 Smart tip about grahamii sage

 It’s also a potent pest repellent, driving large white away and protecting your vegetables!